fabiospampinato/vscode-projects-plus/README.md

-  "projects.refreshRoots": ['/path/to/projects',...], // Root paths from where to start searching for projects "projects.sortGroups": true, // Sort groups alphabetically "projects.sortProjects": true, // Sort projects alphabetically "projects.statusbarEnabled": true, // Enable the statusbar component "projects.statusbarCommand": 'projects.open', // Command to execute on click
+  "projects.refreshRoots": ['/path/to/projects',...], // Root paths from where to start searching for projects "projects.sortGroups": true, // Sort groups alphabetically "projects.sortProjects": true, // Sort projects alphabetically "projects.groupsOnTop": true, // Display groups on top of projects.
+This cannot be false if `sortGroups` and `sortProjects` are false
+  "projects.statusbarEnabled": true, // Enable the statusbar component "projects.statusbarCommand": 'projects.open', // Command to execute on click
   "projects.statusbarTemplate": '$(file-directory) [group] $(chevron-right) [project]', // Template for rendering the statusbar content